jarun/nnn/README.md

 6. Don't memorize keys.
 Arrows, <kbd>/</kbd> and <kbd>q</kbd> suffice.
 Press <kbd>?</kbd> for help on keyboard shortcuts anytime.

 - For additional functionality [setup plugins](#plugins).
-- Visit the wiki page [hacking `nnn`](https://github.com/jarun/nnn/wiki/hacking-nnn) for many more specific use cases.
+- When you are ready for more, start [hacking `nnn`](https://github.com/jarun/nnn/wiki/hacking-nnn).
 - To set `nnn` as the default file manager, follow these [instructions](https://github.com/jarun/nnn/wiki/nnn-as-default-file-manager).

 #### USAGE